 - Orange Peel

 - Seed spices such as: cumin, coriander, cardamom, caraway, fennel, star anise, Szechuan peppercorn, mustard seed, horseradish, celery seed, carrot seed, dill seed.

 Level 3 Homemade Tea: cinnamon, Szechuan peppercorn and lemon with peel.

-In summary, during this pandemic you will want to make sure you are eating really good food your body can easily digest.
+In summary, during flu seasons you will want to make sure you are eating really good food your body can easily digest.
 Don’t tax the body’s energy.
 Make sure to get a lot of rest and sleep to replenish the body’s fluids and reserves.
 Nourish energy and blood by eating beets, meats, butternut squash, sweet potato and rice.
 Move pathogens to the exterior with collard greens, kale, asparagus, bok choy, soups and non-hot spices.
 Bitter foods will help clear things out when it needs to be sent down into the intestines.
 Avoid foods that lead to phlegm, dampness and stickiness by eliminating dairy, gluten, sugar, ice, caffeine and alcohol.
 Fill your pantry with healthy foods that won’t only act as sustenance to fill your belly, but as medicine to heal your body.

 GENERAL SHOPPING LIST FOR OPTIMAL HEALTH (Prevention before 3 Levels)

 Pick and choose what works best for you-remember no dairy, gluten or sugar